city-halls/scraper/README.md

 # scraper

-Just a webscraper to generate dataset from city halls transparency portal.
+Just a webscraper to generate datasets from city halls transparency portal.